-Achilles' Heel / Weaksauce Weakness: To mistletoe note However, it is belived originally he was killed by a sword, the "mistletoe-arrow" only coming in the version recorded by Snorri Sturluson because of other sources telling of the magic sword "mistletoe".
-The confusion may have risen from that Snorri took the word for it and thought Baldr was killed by an actuall mistletoe
+Achilles' Heel / Weaksauce Weakness: To mistletoe note However, it is believed originally he was killed by a sword, the "mistletoe-arrow" only coming in the version recorded by Snorri Sturluson because of other sources telling of the magic sword "mistletoe".
+The confusion may have risen from Snorri taking the word for it and thinking Baldr was killed by an actual mistletoe

 Back from the Dead: Some texts describe him as returning from Hel after Ragnarök has taken place, probably another sign of Christian influence on the character.